 You should refer all concerns or complaints that are raised by parents or carers to your approved provider as soon as they are received.

-If you hold concerns that the health, safety and wellbeing of children may have been compromised by the actions of your approved provider (or another approved provider), or if you believe the relevant legislation has been contravened, you should make a complaint to the Quality Assessment and Regulation Division (QARD) at the relevant Department of Education and Training regional office.
+If you have concerns that the health, safety and wellbeing of children may have been compromised by the actions of your approved provider (or another approved provider), or if you believe the relevant legislation has been contravened, you should make a complaint to the Quality Assessment and Regulation Division (QARD).